byoutline/OttoEventCallback/README.md

 PostFromAnyThreadBus  | No                            | Yes
 PostFromAnyThreadIBus | Yes                           | Yes

-By default Otto uses ThreadEnforcer.MAIN witch will crash if you try to post event from different thread.
+By default Otto uses ThreadEnforcer.MAIN which will crash if you try to post event from different thread.